Jmete/youtube-dislikes/README.md

 - Exporting the top 500,000 most disliked rows based on dislike_like_ratio.
 - Exporting the top 500,000 most liked rows based on dislike_like ratio.
 - Exporting a 1% random sample resulting in over 800,000 rows.
+- Exporting a 10% random sample.
+- Exporting a 0.2% random sample used for final testing.

 SQL Commands through psql are the following:
 - Most disliked: \copy (SELECT * FROM video_data ORDER BY dislike_like_ratio DESC LIMIT 500000) to '/run/user/1000/gvfs/smb-share:server=metebox,share=data/JAMES/datasets/youtube-meta/youtube-02-2019-dump/mostliked500k_new.csv' csv header;